Become a fan

 My inspiration comes mainly from the natural world here on Earth, but I also like to feature fantastical things from further afield into space, as I’m fascinated by science fiction.

 All the prints at Ink & Brayer start out as my sketches, which I work on to identify areas of contrast, texture, or colour that will work well in a print, before carving the design into a lino block with special tools.
-All my prints are based on my original sketches and I love seeing the ideas in my head come to life as I carve out the lino.
+I love seeing the ideas in my head gradually come to life as I carve out the lino.
 Peeling the paper back from the block to reveal the first print of an edition never loses its excitement.

 ABOUT MY Linocut PROCESS